Most of us don’t like flies and I am sure if you are here, you are one of them. Flies are more than just a mere nuisance.

 In terms of efficiency, and the quantity of flies they can consume, they are certainly not the best but they are the cleanest option as they don’t leave any mess after killing flies.

-20. Using Clear Plastic with water: Some people have reported to deter flies by using a transparent plastic bag half filled with water.
-They say that flies have compound eyes, which means that they have around 8000 lenses.
 This gives them a great ability to detect movement and changing light patterns.
 A bag of water reflects light in all directions and flies do not like to be near such a thing.